nmwhitehead/Healthcare-Costs/README.md

 As you can see, using 50% of the data as training data underestimated and the 90% overestimated, as did 75% and 60%, but that's more graphs than you need to see.

-What this means is that trends since the late 80s have pointed towards a faster growth than we have seen in the last few years, and that older data pointed towards a more conservative increase.
-It also means that those sporadic multi-year flatlines made the data's predictions a lot wilder, and a lot less accurate.
+What this means is that trends since the late 80s have pointed towards a faster growth than we have seen in the last few years, and that older data pointed towards a more conservative, slow increase.
+It also means that the sporadic multi-year flatlines followed by fast spikes, which I marked earlier, have made the data's predictions a lot wilder, and a lot less accurate.

 ## Prediction Time

-The next step was of course to predict 10 years out (from 2018, not 2020, obviously) with the Linear Regression models we had already created.
-I ran this a few times with varying amounts of training data, but felt it would be biased to only show a high of a low estimator.
+The next step was to predict 10 years out (from 2018, not 2020, obviously) with the Linear Regression models we had already created.
+I ran this a few times with varying amounts of training data, but felt it would be biased to only show a high or low estimator.

 ```
 # Year and None values to enable graph to look into the future